RuslanAMandell/CMLib/README.md

   ./example
 ```

+## Data Handling

+CMLib is designed to focus on core machine learning algorithms, leaving data parsing up to the user.
+Here are some recommendations for loading data:

+- **CSV**: Use `libcsv` or write a simple CSV parser to read data from CSV files.
+- **JSON**: Use `cJSON` to load data from JSON files.

+After parsing, convert the data into an array or matrix format compatible with CMLib’s functions.

 ## Documentation

 Each function is documented within the header files in the include directory.
 You can refer to these files for details on how to use specific functions and structures.